 The members of the orchestra consist mainly of students of our University, but there are some from other universities, too.
 Many stay after having finished their studies, which means that one could find engineers as well as professors taking part in the orchestra’s work.

-Rehearsals are held twice a week and concerts are given three to four times during the school year in the Main Hall of the Technical University.
+Rehearsals are held twice a week (Mondays and Fridays 6:30-9:30) and concerts are given three to four times during the school year in the Main Hall of the Technical University.

 Occasionally, the ensemble cooperates with the Academy of Music in their graduation concerts as an accompanying orchestra for vocal as well as instrumental finalists.
 The concerts held in the Main Hall are also often repeated in other educational or cultural surroundings.

 Conduc-tors and soloists are usually artists at the outset of their career.
 Some of our famous conductors and soloists had their first appearances with the Orchestra of the Technical University.